 Join us for this webinar where we explore how ADR institutions from different regions are transforming the way disputes are resolved internationally.

-Building on the discussions from Ciarb’s Alexander Lecture, this webinar provides an opportunity to hear additional perspectives from other leading ADR institutions from different around the world.
+Building on the discussions from Ciarb’s Alexander Lecture, this webinar provides an opportunity to hear additional perspectives from other leading ADR institutions from around the world.

 We will discuss the benefits, safeguards, and role of ADR centres in resolving disputes globally, as well as looking at the challenges and opportunities.